JiayingPan/comp0035-coursework-1-2-JiayingPan/comp0035_coursework2.md

 Consider using GitHub Actions (or other) to establish a continuous integration pipeline.
 If you do so then please provide a link to the .yml and a screenshot of the results of a workflow run.

 ## Weekly progress reports

-Copy and paste from Moodle or use the following structure.
-Delete this instruction text.

-What I did in the last week:

-- item
-- item

-What I plan to do in the next week:

-- item
-- item

-Issues blocking my progress (state ‘None’ if there are no issues):

-- item
-- item

 ### Report 1
 What I did in the last week:
 - User stories: I have watched the PBL6 and the lecture cast and start to write the user stories based on the personas I created in the target audience step.
 For each user story, I have also listed acceptance criteria that the web app is expected to have.